minihays/minihays.github.io/_posts/2024-08-10-july-books-read.markdown

 ![books](/images/July2024Books.JPG)
 Here are the 9 books I read in July.
 One of them will be added to my favorites list, some I really liked and others were just ok.

 Check out my [Goodreads](https://www.goodreads.com/user_challenges/48253141) page for ⭐️ ratings of these books.
-I also started trying out [Fable](https://fable.co/minihays-147798854824) recently, so feel free to check that out.
 I hope you find something that looks interesting to you.
 Below are a few notes on the books this month.

 **Total books for the year: 64**